Mary Berry Butternut Squash Soup Recipe

 • 2 sprigs of fresh thyme

-• 4 tbsp double cream (heavy cream), plus extra for drizzling
+• 60ml (4 tbsp) double cream, plus extra for drizzling

 • A pinch of grated nutmeg

-2. Sauté the aromatics: While the squash is roasting, melt the butter in a large saucepan or Dutch oven over medium heat.
-Add the chopped onions and cook gently for 8-10 minutes until soft and translucent, but not browned.
-Add the crushed garlic and cook for one more minute until fragrant.
+2. Sauté the aromatics: Melt the butter in a large heavy-based saucepan on the hob over a medium heat while the squash roasts.
+Add the chopped onions to the pan and cook them for about 8-10 minutes.
+Stir them occasionally so they soften and become see-through without taking on any dark colour.
+Stir in the crushed garlic and cook for one more minute until the smell fills the kitchen.

-3. Combine and simmer: Once the squash is cooked and cool enough to handle, scoop the soft flesh away from the skin and add it to the saucepan with the onions.
-Pour in the vegetable stock, add the thyme sprigs and the pinch of nutmeg.
-Bring the mixture to a boil, then reduce the heat and let it simmer for 15 minutes to allow the flavors to meld together.
+3. Combine and simmer: Remove the squash from the oven and let it sit until it’s cool enough to touch.
+Use a spoon to scrape the soft flesh away from the tough skin and put it straight into the pan with the onions.
+Pour in the stock and add the thyme sprigs along with the nutmeg.
+Turn the heat up to bring the liquid to a boil, then turn it down and let it simmer for 15 minutes.

 Mary Berry Butternut Squash Soup Recipe